shunting314/sos/doc/bootloader.md

 We need specify the first sector to read data from.
 To specify a sector, we need provide a tuple of (cylinder number, head number, sector number).
 Note that sector number starts from 1 while cyliner number and head number start from 0.

+# Enter Protected Mode and load kernel
+Check comment in boot/bootloader.s for the procedure.

 # Tools
 ## objdump
 Use `objdump -d` to disassemble generated objective file. objdump accepts an option '--reloc' to also print relocation entries interleaved with the disassembled code.